Pool operation: Price and media manipulation

 Pool operations employ price manipulation and media manipulation.

 Pool operations often seek to raise, as opposed to lower, the price of a security as the broader trading public is familiar with purchasing a security as opposed to shorting a security.

 Pool participants combine their funds and utilize one or more brokers and other market means to purchase the security's stock in large amounts.
 Along with other methods that simulate market demand, these actions create artificial activity that ultimately raises the security's price.
 A rising stock price can attract public attention and induce the public to buy the rising stock, a financial phenomenon that relies on crowd psychology, including fear of missing out.
 A rising price can attract media attention without the need for media manipulation.
 This natural media attention may lead to broader public interest in purchasing the stock.

 Pool operators manipulate the media more explicitly.
 This manipulation involves the insertion of positive security-related content into media information outlets.
 Mechanisms of media manipulation have included paying reporters, journalists, analysts, researchers, brokers, public figures, and other types of influencers to promote the security.
-In the absence of payment, pool operators have provided such media figures with exagerrated or false tips, rumors, or other information designed to generate a positive appearance around the security.
+In the absence of payment, pool operators have provided such media figures with exaggerated or false tips, rumors, or other information designed to generate a positive appearance around the security.

 It was not unusual for pools to bribe journalists in the leading newspapers, such as the Wall Street Journal.
 According to investigations, the editors and owners of such media outlets were unaware that the reporter was paid to showcase falsely favorable pieces of information.

 As regulators and leading national media outlets became aware of such pool tactics, the pools switched to manipulating local media or spreading rumors through other grassroots mechanisms.
 The manipulation of local media would, over a longer period of time, spread positive rumors about a stock.
 These rumors would eventually get noticed by regional and then national media in a more organic fashion, making it appear that no manipulation of the media took place.